| |

-Mischief Nights Are Murder by Libby Klein
+Mischief Nights are Murder by Libby Klein

-See, their B&B gets roped into participating in the Cape May Haunted Dinners Tour where guests from the local area visit a different property every evening to have a nice dinner and listen to a ghost story or two.
-Poppy doesn’t believe her B&B is haunted but she has been involved with solving a few murders in the past, so she somehow gets roped in.
+Thanks to Aunt Ginny, their bed & breakfast gets roped into participating in the Cape May Haunted Dinners Tour.
+It’s a fun event where guests from the local area visit a different property every evening to have a nice dinner and listen to a ghost story or two.
+Poppy doesn’t believe her B&B is haunted but she has been involved with solving a few murders in the past, but thanks to Aunt Ginny she gets roped into helping out with the tour.

-Gourd To Death by Kirsten Weiss
+Gourd to Death by Kirsten Weiss

-This is book #5 in the Pie Town series.
+Gourd to Death by Kirsten Weiss is book #5 in the Pie Town series.
 Val, the owner of Pie Town, is invited to judge the pie making contest at the local pumpkin fest.
 But things get tricky when her boyfriend (who is also a local cop) decides to enter the contest with his family’s “special” pumpkin pie recipe.
 As if things couldn’t get worse, a contestant in the contest is found crushed by a giant pumpkin.

 So much drama!